kubernetes/website/content/en/docs/reference/glossary/qos-class.md

  QoSClass provides a way for Kubernetes to classify Pods within the cluster into several classes and make decisions about scheduling and eviction.

 <!--more-->
-QoSClass of a Pod is set at creation time  based on the Pod compute resources ({{< glossary_tooltip text="requests and limits" term_id="LimitRange" >}}) settings.
+QoSClass of a Pod is set at creation time  based on its compute resources requests and limits settings.
 QoS classes are used to make decisions about Pods scheduling and eviction.
 Kubernetes can assigns one of the following  QoS class to a Pod: `Guaranteed`, `Burstable` or `BestEffort`.